 Hot Leads to be a Movie Star

-In recent decades, there has been an increasing trend to associate the term only with those iconic leading actors whose careers were at their height in the 1930s, 40s, 50s, or 60s.
+There has been an increasing trend in recent decades to associate the term only with those iconic leading actors whose careers were at their height in the 1930s, 40s, 50s, or 60s.

 How to be a movie star?
 Every actor’s dream is to become a star one day.
 But, not every actor succeeds.
 Becoming a movie star requires hard work, dedication, and patience.
 It means starting at the bottom of the ladder and working your way to the top.